Our History

 Land Acknowledgement

 We are on the island known as Mannahatta, now called Manhattan, in Lenapehoking, the homeland of the Lenape people.
-These lands are intertribal trade lands under the stewardship of many Nations, and New Victory acknowledges the systematic erasure of their true history.
+These lands are intertribal trade lands under the stewardship of many Nations, and New 42 acknowledges the systematic erasure of their true history.
 The land of the five boroughs that make up New York City was and still is inhabited by the Lenape, Merrick, Canarsie, Rockaway and Matinecock Nations.

 We celebrate and pay deep respect to the Peoples of these Nations, their cultures, their communities, their elders past and present, those with us today, and all their future generations.
 We recognize that seized lands are historically inhabited by people who are racialized, marginalized and displaced by those in power, and we offer this land acknowledgement as a step in reexamining our relationship to that history.
 We offer our gratitude to the Indigenous peoples of many the Nations who continue to act as stewards of the land, and we encourage you to learn more about these vibrant communities.